masonkgriffith/Networking-Security-Labs/Enterprise-VLAN-OSPF-LAB/pfSense-Firewall-DMZ-Port-Forwarding/README.md

-# pfSense Firewall DMZ Lab with Port Forwarding to IIS Server
+# pfSense Firewall DMZ Lab with Management Network & Controlled RDP Access

 ## Objective

-Design and implement a segmented firewall architecture using pfSense with WAN, LAN, and DMZ interfaces.
-Publish a web server hosted in the DMZ using NAT port forwarding while maintaining secure internal segmentation.
+Design and implement a segmented firewall architecture using pfSense with WAN, LAN, DMZ, and Management networks.
+Publish a public IIS web server in the DMZ using NAT port forwarding while restricting administrative access (RDP) exclusively to the Management network.

+This lab demonstrates secure perimeter design, administrative isolation, and controlled service exposure.

 ---